 Upskilling teachers to better understand enterprise through mini-MBAs.

 The Primary Inspiration through Enterprise Charity was established in 2013 when 4 primary schools in Walker, Newcastle upon Tyne came together to set-up and run a shop.
 Since then the programme has grown and has worked with over 87 schools and 4,000 pupils to become the first UK initiative that delivers accredited Enterprise vocational qualifications which involve, parents, pupils, teachers and businesses, and is delivered within Primary and Secondary Schools.

 Over the years the project has extended its breadth and depth to incorporate a range of activities including engineering, art, and coding that ultimately help our future generations realise their ambitions and raise their aspirations.

-Our Patron is Sir John Hall, our PIE President Bill Midgley OBE and our founder is Ammar Mirza CBE.
+Our Patron is Sir John Hall with Bill Midgley OBE as our Chairman and our trustees are made up of Ammar Mirza CBE (founder), Melanie Kane, Lt.Col Andy Black, Rob Kleiser, with Martin Farrar as our special advisor and Asha Soar as our facilitator.
+The head of Tyneview Primary School Steve Gittins works alongside the team to ensure all of the activities are fully validated and complement the curriculum.
 We work with a vast number of organisations that have kindly dedicated significant time, effort and in some cases money to make a difference to their local communities.